iartarisi/landtech-project/README.md

 ## Considerations/TODO

-The GeoJSON has the advantages of being a __standard__ way of representing points and other location-data (presumably what other LandTech features will build upon).
+The API uses [GeoJSON](https://geojson.org/).
+This has the advantages of being a __standard__ way of representing points and other location-data (presumably what other LandTech features will build upon).
 It is easily extensible so allows for augmenting the existing data.

 Another binary format could be devised if network performance/transited data was a concern.
 In the exercise example, there are 10000 possible data points so it should be easy to devise a format which would remove the need for specifying each point's location (e.g. specifying the relative location of the next point or specifying all prices and having a blank code for missing prices).